mchara01/centaur/README.md

 to an SWC id, which can help users learn more (e.g. description, remediation, code examples) about a specific vulnerability.

 ## Experiment Setup <a name="setup"></a>
-This artifact has been tested on a 64-bits 20.04 Ubuntu machine and an Apple M1 Mac mini 12.3.1, both with 8 cores and 16GB of RAM.
+This artefact has been tested on a 64-bits 20.04 Ubuntu machine and an Apple M1 Mac mini 12.3.1, both with 8 cores and 16GB of RAM.
 However, our Docker image can be used on any machine that has Docker installed.

 ## License <a name="license"></a>